-- 5.8.1 Each competitor shall be regarded as entirely and solely responsible for the equipment and clothing that he/she intends to wear during his/her attempt on a climb in line with 6.1.1. - 5.8.2 Use of non-approved equipment, knots and/or clothing, or any non-approved modification of any climbing t-shirt provided, or any infringement of any part of the regulations shall make the competitor liable for immediate disqualification.
+- 5.8.1 Each competitor shall be regarded as entirely and solely responsible for the equipment and clothing that they intend to wear during their attempt on a climb in accordance with Article 6.1.1. - 5.8.2 Use of non-approved equipment, knots and/or clothing, or any non-approved modification of any climbing t-shirt provided, or any infringement of any part of the regulations shall make the competitor liable for immediate disqualification.